 - Digital Twins: These are high-fidelity 3D virtual copies of your production lines.
 You can simulate “what-if” scenarios here before the AI ever touches a real machine.

 - Sandboxes: Over 60% of B2B buyers won’t even look at software unless they can test it in a custom sandbox first.
-This keeps pilot projects compartmentalized, if the AI agent glitches, it stays in the test zone and doesn’t shut down the actual conveyor belt.
+This keeps pilot projects compartmentalized; if the AI agent glitches, it stays in the test zone and doesn’t shut down the actual conveyor belt.

 Setting Up Guardrails for Autonomous Operations